ouvroir/icofom2021/src/publications/icofom2021-leandro-guedes.md

 Brazil.

-Created at a time when European ethnographic museums valued the ethnographic object as "testimonials", the Indian Museum, like the Museum of Man (*Musée de l’Homme*) in Paris, created by Paul Rivet and Georges Henri Rivière, shared the same theoretical line.
+Created at a time when European ethnographic museums valued the ethnographic object as “testimonials”, the Indian Museum, like the Museum of Man (*Musée de l’Homme*) in Paris, created by Paul Rivet and Georges Henri Rivière, shared the same theoretical line.
 Although inspired by the model of these French researchers, the approach of Darcy